AppImage/docs.appimage.org/source/packaging-guide/pkg2appimage.rst

 Pretending certain versions of dependencies being installed
 ###########################################################

 The dependency information in some packages may result in the package manager to refuse the application to be installed if some **exact** versions of dependencies are not present in the system.
-In this case, it may be necessary pretend the **exact** version of a dependency to be installed on the target system by using the `pretend` key in the :code:`ingredients` section:
+In this case, it may be necessary pretend the **exact** version of a dependency to be installed on the target system by using the :code:`pretend` key in the :code:`ingredients` section:

 .. code-block:: yaml